Inspectorch: Efficient rare event exploration in solar observations: Results: Applications to solar data

-The observations were recorded on August 9, 2018, targeting a quiet-Sun region near disk center.
-The dataset consists of $128\times114$ pixels with a spatial sampling of 0.065$\arcsec$, a spectral range of 6300.47-6303.87~\AA\ (including the Fe~I 6301.5 and 6302.5~\AA\ lines), and a cadence of 3.3~s over 20.8 minutes.

-After training \Inspectorch\ on the full MiHI dataset, we obtain a probability estimate for every spectrum at each spatial position and time step.
+After training \Inspectorch\ on the full MiHI dataset \fix{($N_t, N_x, N_y, N_\lambda$) = (378, 114, 128, 340)}, we obtain a probability estimate for every spectrum at each spatial position and time step.
 This results in a four-dimensional cube of log-probabilities, enabling a rapid global assessment of extreme events.
 To identify particularly interesting moments, we compute, for each time step, the minimum log-probability across the field of view.
 The temporal evolution of these extrema is shown in Fig.~\ref{fig:mihi_temporal}, where the maximum log-probability remains relatively stable, reflecting the dominance of typical spectra, while the minimum log-probability exhibits sharp, isolated dips.
 These dips indicate the occurrence of highly unusual events confined to specific locations and times.

 Applying standard clustering algorithms to an entire dataset often dilutes rare signatures among the vastly more common spectra, requiring an impractical number of clusters to isolate unusual features.
 Instead, we focus our analysis exclusively on the low-probability tail of the distribution.
 As shown in the histogram in Fig.~\ref{fig:mihi_logprob_hist}, the log-probabilities exhibit a pronounced tail toward low values.
 By adopting a threshold of $\log p_\phi(\xbf) < 0$, we isolate the rarest $\sim$0.1\% of all pixels.
-Applying k-means clustering solely to this extreme subset avoids the dilution problem and efficiently reveals three dominant families of unusual spectral profiles.

-Figure~\ref{fig:mihi_3spectra} shows a representative example from each of the three families of unusual spectra identified in the MiHI dataset.
+\fix{Applying k-means clustering solely to this extreme subset avoids the dilution problem and efficiently reveals three dominant families of unusual spectral profiles.} Figure~\ref{fig:mihi_3spectra} shows a representative example from each of the three families of unusual spectra identified in the MiHI dataset.
 We have included here the spectral range of the two \ion{Fe}{i} lines, which helps to visualize the different sensitivity of the two lines during the events.
-All identified spectra represent snapshots of highly dynamic processes rather than isolated events and involve line-of-sight velocities comparable to or exceeding the photospheric sound speed ($c_s \sim 6$~\kms).
+All identified spectra represent snapshots of highly dynamic processes rather than isolated events and involve line-of-sight velocities comparable to or exceeding the photospheric sound speed.